Chapter 7 : Kiss Me Twice, Shame On Me

-Albus turns around to watch, and it gives me a moment to play Sherlock and consider him.
-He doesn't seem different not more purposeful or nervous than previous days.
-A bit restless, perhaps, as his fingers fiddle with the bottom button of his shirt, although I've noticed that he pulls at his clothes a lot.
+Albus turns around to watch, and it gives me a moment to consider him.
+He doesn't seem different—not more purposeful or nervous than previous days.
+A bit restless perhaps, as his fingers fiddle with the bottom button of his shirt.
+It's a habit of his.

 "No." My voice is sharp.
-Nothing's changed and he shouldn't think so, either ideally.
-I sigh in advance.
+Nothing's changed and he shouldn't think so, either—ideally.
 These things never work out cleanly and that's my main regret about yesterday.
 There are no take-backs.

 I don't need a memory of the incident every time I see him.
 That sort of distraction is for lesser beings, but unfortunately, I am merely mortal.
-That incident might not mean anything, but it'll still show up on my face, in my voice, in the way I look at him.
-Potter will be for the better part of two months or however long it takes for this to fade away that bloke I quite enjoyed snogging in the changing room.
+The incident might not mean anything, but it'll still show up on my face, in my voice, in the way I look at him.
+Potter will be—for the better part of two months or however long until this fades away—that bloke I quite enjoyed snogging in the changing room.

-I like control, and these subconscious twitches are not doing it for me.
+I like control, and these subconscious twitches don't do it for me.